WZHOU007-0912/SQL/cheatsheet.md

 }
 ```

-### change the length / type/default value of a column
+### Change the length / type / default value of a column

-if you don't include an existing attribute for a column, that attribute wpi;d be dropped from the column definition.
+if you don't include an existing attribute for a column, that attribute would be dropped from the column definition.
 The exception are attributes that define indexes, including the `PRIMARY KEY` and `UNIQUE` attributes.

 ```sql